elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

     - Defining Authorship and Contributors
     - Acknowledging othe training materials sources

+# Acknowledgements a comprehensive perspective

+## 5.1 Presentation
+Here you can find the presentation for this session:

+ <iframe src="https://docs.google.com/presentation/d/1B0kVV1UjC1J79e4ys9AVp9Z7k8Ms_eeHdIwBXwQai0k/edit?usp=drive_link/preview" width="640" height="360" allow="autoplay"></iframe>

+The full presentation can be downloaded [here](https://docs.google.com/presentation/d/1B0kVV1UjC1J79e4ys9AVp9Z7k8Ms_eeHdIwBXwQai0k/edit?usp=drive_link/export?format=pdf).

-# Acknowledgements and FAIR principles
+## 5.2 Acknowledgements and FAIR principles

 In this case, when I'm talking about acknowledgements, I mean something very broad.
 While in most cases this is referring to the authorship and collaborations, before we get there I want to bring a more comprehensive reflection.